zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier apps`

   Lists any apps that you have admin access to.
-Also checks for the current directory for a linked app, which you can control with `zapier link`.
+Also checks the current directory for a linked app, which you can control with `zapier link`.

 **Arguments**

-* `--format={plain,json,raw,table,row}` -- _optional_, display format, default is `table`
+* `--format={plain,json,raw,table,row}` -- _optional_, display format.
+Default is `table`
 * `--help` -- _optional_, prints this help text
 * `--debug` -- _optional_, print debug API calls and tracebacks